Boundary bilinear control of semilinear parabolic PDEs: quadratic convergence of the SQP method: Introduction

 The plan of the paper is as follows.
 In Section \ref{S2} we analyze the state equation and prove the differentiability properties of the control-to-state mapping.
 Section \ref{S3} is devoted to the analysis of the control problem.
 The differentiability properties of the objective functional are studied.
 We also prove the differentiability of the control-to-adjoint state mapping and express the second derivative of the objective functional in terms of the so-called second adjoint state.
 First- and second-order optimality conditions are also studied in this section.
 In Section \ref{S4}, we reformulate the optimality conditions in terms of the Lagrangian function of the control problem.
 In Section \ref{S5} we analyze the SQP method.
-Finally, in Section \ref{S6} a numerical experiment is presented.
+Finally, in Section \ref{S6} numerical experiments are presented.
+Some technical proofs are postponed to an appendix.